AustinBQ02/c13-E-commerce-back-end/README.md

-# c13-E-commerce-back-end
-Module 13 - Object-Relational Mapping (ORM) Challenge: E-commerce Back End
+# Module 13 - Object-Relational Mapping (ORM) Challenge: E-commerce Back End

+>Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
+Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 ## Description

-> Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
->
-> - What was your motivation?
-> - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-> - What problem does it solve?
-> - What did you learn?
+This app is a from a challenge simulating the back-end of an e-commerce site primarily using Express.js and Sequelize to interact with a MySQL database.

+Additional information is documented here: [Issue 1 - Instructions and Criteria](https://github.com/AustinBQ02/c13-E-commerce-back-end/issues/1)

 ## Table of Contents